Post-death tax planning for the unprepared, Part 1: Who is responsible for managing tax issues?

 But there are still many times when someone dies and wasn’t prepared.
 For surviving family members, trying to organize the deceased person’s affairs can quickly become overwhelming.
 Worst of all, these headaches often come up while families are still trying to cope with the loss.

-With this issue in mind, taxpayers can take some basic steps if they find themselves in a situation where they must take care of a deceased person’s tax filings.
+This article series will answer some of the common questions that survivors encounter when a loved one dies and may not have all of his or her affairs in order.
+This first article discusses some basic steps for taxpayers who find themselves taking care of a deceased person’s tax filings.
 Having a basic awareness of the likely tax consequences and the proper steps to take can help relieve at least some of the stress that comes with the death of friends or family.

-Here are the first few steps to take to properly handle someone’s tax affairs after death.
+Here are the first steps to take to plan for an unprepared person’s tax affairs post-death.

-1. Identify the person responsible for handling post-death transactions
+Identify the person responsible for handling post-death transactions and tax issues

 Most people die owning assets, such as a home, bank accounts, stocks, bonds, and many other items.
 One of the main reasons people draft a will or set up an estate plan is to designate someone to help manage these assets after they die.